-The criteria for applying hedge accounting and its accounting treatment are presented in chapter 4.t) of the notes to the separate financial statements on accounting policy and Note 9 to the separate financial statements.
+The criteria for applying hedge accounting and its accounting treatment are presented in chapter 2.22. of the notes to the consolidated financial statements on accounting policy and We have assessed key internal controls operated by the Group with the aim of appropriately determining the fair values of derivatives and measuring hedge effectiveness.